lolomix/merlin/README.md

 ---

-Once the relevant node packages are installed, you can run merlin in two modes: infinite-loop or 1 hours instance.
+Once the relevant node packages are installed, you can run merlin in two modes: infinite-loop or 1 hour instance.

 `node merlin` or `npm run merlin` to run merlin on an infinite loop.